-Table 53 Configuration > Object > AP Profile > SSID > Security List > Add/Edit Security Profile> Security Mode: none viace: none LABEL DESC RIPTIO N General Settings Profile Name Enter up to 31 alphanumeric characters for the profile name.
+Table 52 Configuration > Object > AP Profile > SSID > Security List > Add/Edit Security Profile> Security Mode: none

+LABEL DESC RIPIIO N General Settings Profile Name Enter up to 31 alphanumeric characters for the profile name.
 This name is only visible in the Web Configurator and is only for management purposes.
 Spaces and underscores are allowed.
 Security Mode Select a security mode from the list: none, enhanced-open, wep, wpa2, wpa2-mix or wpa3. enhanced-open uses Opportunistic Wireless Encryption (OWE) which encrypts the wireless connection when possible.
+Select wpa2-mix if you want the Zyxel Device WiFi network to use WPA2 security mode and provide a fallback WPA security mode for clients that only support WPA connections.
 Authentication Settings Enterprise Select this to enable 802.1X secure authentication with a RADIUS server.
 ReAuthentication Timer Enter the interval (in seconds) between authentication requests.
 Enter a 0 for unlimited time.
-Advance Note: Click on the She ow Advanced Settings button to show the fields describe below.
+Advance Note: Click on the Sh ow Advanced Settings button to show the fields describe below.
 Idle timeout Enter the idle interval (in seconds) that a client can be idle before authentication is discontinued.

+Table 52 Configuration > Object > AP Profile > SSID > Security List > Add/Edit Security Profile > Security Mode: none (continued)

-Radius Settings Primary / Secondary Radius Server Activate Select this to have the Zyxel Device use the specified RADIUS server.
+LABEL DESC RIPIIO N Radius Settings The Radius Settings fields are only available when you set Authentic ation Settings to Enterprise.
+Primary / Secondary Radius Server Activate Select this to have the Zyxel Device use the specified RADIUS server.
 Radius Server IP Address Enter the IP address of the RADIUS server to be used for authentication.
 Radius Server Port Enter the port number of the RADIUS server to be used for authentication.

-Table 53 Configuration > Object > AP Profile > SSID > Security List > Add/Edit Security Profile > Security Mode: none (continued)

-LABEL DESC RIPTIO N Radius Server Secret Enter the shared secret password of the RADIUS server to be used for authentication.
+Radius Server Secret Enter the shared secret password of the RADIUS server to be used for authentication.
 Primary / Secondary Accounting Server Activate Select the check box to enable user accounting through an external authentication server.
 Accounting Server IP Address Enter the IP address of the external accounting server in dotted decimal notation.
 Accounting Server Port Enter the port number of the external accounting server.
 The default port number is 1813.
 You need not change this value unless your network administrator instructs you to do so with additional information.
 Accounting Share Secret Enter a password (up to 128 alphanumeric characters) as the key to be shared between the external accounting server and the Zyxel Device.
 The key must be the same on the external accounting server and your Zyxel Device.
 The key is not sent over the network.
 Accounting Interim Update This field is available only when you enable user accounting through an external authentication server.
 Select this to have the Zyxel Device send subscriber status updates to the accounting server at the interval you specify.
 Interim Update Interval Specify the time interval for how often the Zyxel Device is to send a subscriber status update to the accounting server.
 General Server Settings NAS IP Address If the RADIUS server requires the Zyxel Device to provide the NAS (Network Access Server) IP address attribute, enter it here.
 NAS Identifier If the RADIUS server requires the Zyxel Device to provide the NAS (Network Access Server) identifier attribute, enter it here.
 The NAS identifier is to identify the source of access request.
 It could be the NAS's fully qualified domain name.
 OK Click \mathbf{OK} to save your changes back to the Zyxel Device.
 Cancel Click Cancel to exit this screen without saving your changes.

-Figure 91 Configuration > Object > AP Profile > SSID > Security List > Add/Edit Security Profile> Security Mode: enhanced-open
+Figure 92 Configuration > Object > AP Profile > SSID > Security List > Add/Edit Security Profile > Security Mode: enhanced-open

-Table 54 Configuration > Object > AP Profile > SSID > Security List > Add/Edit Security Profile > Security Mode: enhanced- open
+Table 53 Configuration > Object > AP Profile > SSID > Security List > Add/Edit Security Profile > Security Mode: enhanced- open